hazelcast/fraud-detection-onnx/README.md

 Note that this image will run on ARM devices, like an Apple M1-powered device, via emulation.
 However, the performance and stability is negatively impacted when running in emulation mode on Apple M1 devices.

-## The custom Fraud Analytics Dashboard
+## The  Fraud Analytics Dashboard
-This docker image bundles a Streamlit app that connects automatically to the `hazelcast-onnx` container.
+This docker image bundles a custom Streamlit app that connects automatically to the `hazelcast-onnx` container.
-The app is
+The app:
-* Written entirely in Python,
+* is Written entirely in Python,
-* Uses Hazelcast Python client to retrieve data from Hazelcast via SQL
+* Uses Hazelcast Python client and SQL to query JSON data stored in Hazelcast

 ## Deploy containers to AWS ECS with Docker Compose